-The Court of Appeal rejected the Commissioner's argument that in deciding this issue Justice Gallen had placed too much emphasis on the duration of the marketing rights and too little on its limited impact on the taxpayer's business as a whole.
-In applying what it described as being the leading case in which a contract was held to be a structural asset, Van den Berghs Ltd v Clark [1935] AC 431, the Court of Appeal stated that "whether a supply and agency contract is structural or revenue turns on the nature and significance of the contract in the operations of the business" (at page 9,105).
+The Court of Appeal rejected the Commissioner's argument that in deciding this issue Gallen J had placed too much emphasis on the duration of the marketing rights and too little on its limited impact on the taxpayer's business as a whole.
+In applying what it described as being the leading case in which a contract was held to be a structural asset, $Van\ den\ Berghs\ Ltd\ v\ Clark\ [1935]\ AC\ 431$ , the Court of Appeal stated that "whether a supply and agency contract is structural or revenue turns on the nature and significance of the contract in the operations of the business" (at page 9,105).
 The Court confirmed that duration, arguably over business share, is significant.
-Applying the observations of Lord Pearce in BP Australia Ltd v C of T [1966] AC 224, the longer the duration, the greater the indication that a structural solution is being sought.
+Applying the observations of Lord Pearce in $BP\ Australia\ Ltd\ v\ C\ of\ T\ [1966]\ AC\ 224$ , the longer the duration, the greater the indication that a structural solution is being sought.
 The Court, deciding the sum was capital, found on the facts that:

-- The marketing agreement assured the taxpayer of a long-term source of supply of produce for its marketing business. - The supply of produce replaced the previously held capital asset, i.e. the freezing works, and in that way the agreement was then the framework for making profits from the South Island. - Globally the agreement was of major significance to the taxpayer's business, i.e. 40% increase in share of NZ lamb kill. - The size of the payment indicated the value and importance of the agreement to the business.
+the marketing agreement assured the taxpayer of a long-term source of supply of produce for its marketing business;

+- the supply of produce replaced the previously held capital asset, i.e. the freezing works, and in that way the agreement was then the framework for making profits from the South Island; - globally the agreement was of major significance to the taxpayer's business ie, 40 percent increase in share of New Zealand lamb kill; - the size of the payment indicated the agreement's value and importance to the business.